Strategic councils

 Previous to joining Umeå University, Hans Wiklund had a position as Regional Director at Region Västernorrland and before that he was Director of Regional Development.
 Hans Wiklund also has experience from working at the Government Offices of Sweden, more specifically at the Ministry for Rural Affairs and the Ministry of Health and Social Affairs from 2008–2011.

-The Deputy University Director forms a part of the University Management.
+The Assistant University Director forms a part of the University Management.

 There are four strategic councils at Umeå University that act advisory to the University within their fields – education, research, administration and equal opportunities.

-There are decision-making and advisory bodies at Umeå University.
-These committees, boards and councils decide on institution-wide matters and advise the Vice-Chancellor or other boards and councils.
+Learn more about the advisory and decision-making bodies at Umeå University.
+These committees, boards and councils decide on university-wide matters and advise the Vice-Chancellor or other boards and councils.

 Umeå University has ties to many corporations and foundations that help strengthen and improve our contacts with trade and industry.
 Together we share knowledge and develop new ideas.